hoperyy/auto-compute-first-screen-time/README.md

     +   `options.type`

-        Computing type, which should be one of below: `auto/perf/dot`. `auto` by default.
+        Computing type, which should be one of below: `auto/perf/dot`. `perf` by default.

         **We suggest you using type 'perf' because this type won't make image request at all and it covers 92+% mobile browsers.**